MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 So far, aside from additional time step resolution near the end of the main-sequence evolution, we have been using the default mesh grid and time step resolution in <code>MESA</code>.
 The period spacing patterns are very sensitive to the profile of the Brunt-Vaisala frequency, as it determines where the g-modes can propagate and how they get trapped near the core as a chemical gradient is developed when the convective core contracts.
 Therefore, if we want to model them we have to make sure that the Brunt-Vaisala frequency profile is converged.
 Remember that when using <code>MESA</code> for any type of science, **it is always important to test if your models are converged!**

-For this bonus exercise we are going to play around with the two parameters `mesh_delta_coeff` and `time_delta_coeff` and see how they change the Brunt-Vaisala frequency profile.<br>
+For this bonus exercise, we are going to play around with the two parameters `mesh_delta_coeff` and `time_delta_coeff` and see how they change the Brunt-Vaisala frequency profile.<br>

 <task><details>
 <summary>Task B2.1</summary><p>